3 Ways to Successfully Promote Visual Search on Your Site or App

 Dynamic recommendation product pages.
 Seamlessly let your customers discover new products.
 With the new visual search feature, your customers get a designated and customized results, which enables them to purchase the complementary, shoppable items as seen in the uploaded image.

-Visual search has so much potential to increase engagement and boost revenue.
+This technology has so much potential to increase engagement and boost revenue.
 But before achieving these, your customers need to use it first.
 To drive customer adoption of your new digital capability, it is crucial to consider your present customers—their different personas and shopping habits—and choose the right mix of techniques to engage them accordingly.

 After all, “for these new consumers, the value is in having accurate information in the format they prefer, in addition to buying exactly what they want, when they want it and how they want it,” Veronique Filip, Customer Advisory and Experience Leader, Deloitte South Africa, shared.